-The baseline face-to-face session takes up to two hours and includes assessments for both mothers and their infants.
-The follow-up sessions take up to 1 hour and 30 minutes.
-Visits will either take place at the women's homes, a local NHS facility, or at The University of Manchester, whichever is most convenient for the participant.
+The baseline face-to-face session takes up to 2 hours and includes assessments for both mothers and their infants.
+The follow-up sessions take up to 1 hour and 30 min.
+Visits will either take place at the women's homes, a local NHS facility or at the University of Manchester, whichever is most convenient for the participant. fNIRS equipment can be transported within a safely padded travel case via researcher car to any location other than the University of Manchester.
+At the time of writing, 100% of participants completed their sessions within their own home, further illustrating the benefit of fNIRS as a portable imaging tool.
 Based on preference, the women can complete the face-to-face sessions in one or two parts.
 Women with older children who require childcare to take part may be reimbursed for the costs of childcare.
-Women are offered £50 worth of shopping vouchers as reimbursement for their time and inconvenience at their final session (18 month).
+Women are offered £50 worth of shopping vouchers as reimbursement for their time and inconvenience at their final session (18-month).